zeroN1/conductive-backend-test/README.md

 ## Other Information

-The name of the CSV file is hard coded into both scripts.
-To change, change the variable `fname` in the script.
+1. The name of the CSV file is hard coded into both scripts.
+To change, change the variable `fname` in the script

+2. There are some utility functions in `utils.py` file